 Within five minutes of their shift starting next day, the Doctor appeared on the bridge and announced his plans.
 Chakotay watched Kathryn's face carefully and saw actual fear there for a moment before she turned away.

-“She's avoiding this and I saw her on the bridge this morning…” The Medic interrupted.
+Chakotay sighed.
+"She's avoiding this and I saw her on the bridge this morning…"

 Kathryn paced her quarters, trying frantically to think straight.
 She fought the build-up within her and forced herself to think rationally.

 The Doctor turning up on the bridge that morning had thrown her completely.
-She hoped she had managed to hide her reaction but knew that Chakotay had been watching her.
-What she couldn't do and knew it, was hide from the Doctor for much longer and once she had seen him, she knew he'd discover exactly what she had been doing.
-B'Elanna calling her had been a Godsend and she had practically run for the turbo lift in her haste to get off the bridge.
-When Chakotay had called down with the message from the Doctor, she had almost panicked again but thankfully the problem with the warp core had been more complicated than the Klingon engineer had anticipated and she had needed to stay until well past her swift.
+She hoped she'd managed to hide her reaction but knew that Chakotay had been watching her.
+What she couldn't do and knew it, was hide from the Doctor for much longer and once she'd seen him, she knew he'd discover exactly what she'd been doing.
+B'Elanna calling her had been a Godsend and she'd practically run for the turbo lift in her haste to get off the bridge.
+When Chakotay had called down with the message from the Doctor, she'd almost panicked again but thankfully the problem with the warp core had been more complicated than the Klingon engineer had anticipated and she'd needed to stay until well past her swift.

 Kathryn desperately wanted to find relief in her by now usual way but worried that the Doctor would notice such a freshly healed cut.
 Common sense told her to just go to bed and try and sleep but she knew that was impossible in her present state of mind.
 The urge however won and Kathryn found herself walking to the bathroom, promising herself that this would definitely be the last time.
 She knew she should have tried to eat something first, but as happened a lot lately, the thought of food turned her stomach and she ignored the thought.

 Chakotay stopped outside Kathryn's door and debated calling on her.
-Using the excuse of not having received any report on the earlier problem in Engineering, he pressed for entrance.
-He tried twice more before deciding to use his override codes, knowing Kathryn would probably kick him out but at this stage not caring, the need to check on her more important to him.
+Using the excuse of not having received any report on the earlier problem in engineering, he pressed for entrance.
+He tried twice more before deciding to use his override codes, knowing Kathryn would probably kick him out but at this stage he was passed caring, the need to check on her more important to him.

-"Oh good God…Kathryn…what in…" He saw her tears then, freshly fill her eyes and he grabbed the towel and pressed it to her arm.
+"Oh good Spirits.
+Kathryn, what in…" He saw her tears then freshly fill her eyes and he grabbed the towel and pressed it to her arm.
 He stood quickly and called the Doctor.
 "Chakotay to sickbay."
 The Doctor's voice returned immediately.
 "Doc, can you go to a secure comm link?"
 The medic didn't question anything and was back in two seconds.
 "Have you anyone else there?"
 He bent and pressed on the towel on Kathryn's arm when he saw her blood was soaking through.